KrystianJamrogiewicz/KrystianJamrogiewicz/README.md

 ### Hi there, I'm Krystian 👋

-I'm a **Mechatronic Engineer** who loves working at the intersection of software, electronics, and mechanics.
-Currently, I'm focusing on embedded development while learning **CMake** and **FreeRTOS**.
+I'm a **Mechatronic Engineer** and I love working at the intersection of software, electronics, and mechanics.
+Currently, I'm focusing on embedded development.
+I’m currently learning: **[CMake, FreeRTOS]**

 ---